 Anyone can develop high blood pressure though the risks increase with age.
 High blood pressure puts you at risk for heart disease and stroke, two of the leading causes of death in the United States.

-“If you’re diagnosed with hypertension, it’s important that you check your blood pressure regularly and make a commitment to living a heart healthy lifestyle,” says Todd Hitchcock, MD, a cardiologist at Scripps Clinic Carmel Valley.
+“If you’re diagnosed with hypertension, it’s important to be cautious and to make sure you're checking your blood pressure regularly in addition to making a commitment to living a heart healthy lifestyle,” says Todd Hitchcock, MD, a cardiologist at Scripps Clinic Carmel Valley.

 Blood pressure is defined as the force of blood against the walls of the arteries that carry blood from the heart to all parts of the body.
 Blood pressure normally rises and falls during the day, but it can damage the heart and lead to health problems if it remains higher than it should be for a long period.